Mennatallah9/ECE-FOE/README.md

 5. Push your changes to your forked repository.
 6. Open a pull request, clearly describing the changes you have made.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute the codebase.
-However, ensure you include the appropriate attribution and provide a link to the original repository.